 Paperback: Currently out of print.
 See this page on Amazon.com for used copies.

 Starlight & Shadows Gift Set: Currently out of print.
 See this page on Amazon.com.

 Liriel’s story didn’t start out as a trilogy.
 I was originally contracted to write two books.
 The second book, Tangled Webs, was published in 1996, shortly before TSR was sold to Wizards of the Coast.
 The folks at WotC asked me to venture into Halruaa for the Counselors & Kings trilogy.
-Editorial opinion of dark elves tends to be cyclic, ranging from Drizzt-only to omg-can’t-have-enough-drow!
+Editorial opinion of dark elves tends to be cyclic, ranging from Drizzt-only to omg-we-can’t-have-enough-drow!
 So several years passed before the wheel turned.

 The switch from third edition D&D to 3.5 occurred while I was writing Windwalker, and one of the rule changes cut the legs out from under the plot of the first two books by reversing the rule that drow could not take their spells and magic items to the surface.
 Since Liriel spent the first two books trying to solve this problem, its sudden disappearance created a writing dilemma.
 I had three choices: 1) ignore the issue and write according to the current rules, 2) ignore the new rule and write for internal consistency, or 3) write the rule change into the story.
 I went with door number 3.
 Windwalker provides a background story for how this change came about.
 On the whole, this worked pretty well, in that it extended Liriel’s success, for good or ill, to all of her dark kindred.